xieyuheng/inner/notes/00033-do-a-project-like-an-adventure-game.md

 date: 2022-05-10
 ---

-By "project" we specially mean software development projects and research projects, often a project will require both software development and research.
+By "project", I specially mean software development projects and research projects, often a project will require both software development and research.

 Inspired by game plays of [soul-like games](https://en.wikipedia.org/wiki/Dark_Souls).

-We can do a project like a soul game.
+I think we can do a project like a soul game.

 # Quests